MathyouMB/paintstand/readme.md

 ## 💻 Features

-For my solution to the Developer Intern Challenge, I have created Shopistrate, a theoretical platform where users can create and sell illustrations.
+For my solution to the Developer Intern Challenge, I have created Paint Stand, a theoretical platform where users can create and sell illustrations.
 User's can purchase, collect, and re-sell the art of other users for higher prices to climb a global wealth leaderboard.

 The following is a list of features the platform supports: